 Any order, requirement, decision, or determination made by the Ordinance Administrator may be appealed to and decided by the Board of Adjustment.

-An appeal from a decision of the Ordinance Administrator must be submitted to the Board of Adjustment within 30 days from the date the order, interpretation, decision, or determination is made. all appeals must be made in writing stating the reasons for appeal.
+An appeal from a decision of the Ordinance Administrator must be submitted to the Board of Adjustment within 30 calendar days from the date the order, interpretation, decision, or determination is made.
+All appeals must be made in writing stating the reasons for appeal.
 Following submission of an appeal, the Ordinance Administrator shall transmit to the Board all papers constituting the record upon which the action appealed from was taken.

 An appeal stays all proceedings in furtherance of the action appealed, unless the officer from whom the appeal is taken certifies to the Board after the notice of appeal has been filed with him or her, that by reason of facts stated in the certificate, a stay would in his or her opinion cause imminent peril to life or property.
 In such case, proceedings shall not be stayed otherwise than by a restraining order which may be granted by the Board or by a court of record on application of notice of the officer from whom the appeal is taken and upon due cause shown.